-Charges: Maplewood Man Had 8 Drinks Before Hit-And-Run That Killed John Benjamin
+Charges: Man Had 8 Double Vodkas At Maplewood Bar Before Hit-And-Run That Killed John Benjamin

 In an interview, police asked Kinney if he knew anything about the hit-and-run.

 “I know there’s damage on my car, but what was the result of the damage?”
 Kinney said, according to the complaint.

 He also said he mostly stayed home on Jan.
 22, but when asked if he stopped anywhere before going home, he asked for a lawyer and the interview ended.
 The vehicle debris found at the scene matched Kinney’s car.

+Standing along a busy McKnight Road on the border of St. Paul and Maplewood, the pain of what happened nearby last week hasn’t left the mind of Benjamin’s friend, Rick Riley.

 Kinney has two misdemeanor DWI arrests on his record.
 He is in custody and could serve up to 10 years if convicted.